 Andiamo delivers a medically effective orthosis within 2 weeks of a person’s need globally.
 Using 3D scanning, 3D printing and an advanced clinical service that puts the families first.

 We build healthcare solutions for disabled children to ensure that no child anywhere in the world has to wait more than a week for their medical device.
-Our services will be driven by empathy, designed around the child and their family’s life.
-We will reduce the wait time for an orthoses from months to weeks.
+Our services are be driven by empathy, designed around the child and their family’s life.
+We reduce the wait time for an orthoses from months to weeks.
 Shorter wait times will lead to better outcomes for the child.

-After our successful crowdfunding campaign in 2014, we are now ready to launch our service in the UK and mainland Europe.
-In the next few years we plan to take this service worldwide.
+Following our successful crowdfunding campaign in 2014, the first solution focused on the orthotics service is now live in the UK and parts of Europe.
+In the next few years we plan to take this service worldwide